PaloAltoNetworks/panos-monitor/README.md

 * **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status, CPU/DP load, and aggregate throughput for all monitored firewalls.
 * **Historical Graphing:** Click on any firewall to view detailed historical graphs for its key performance metrics.
-* **Selectable Timeframes:** View graphs for recent, high-granularity data (last hour) or long-term, summarized trends (last 7 days, etc.) on the firewall detail pages.
+* **Selectable Timeframes:** View graphs and summary data for various timeframes, from the last 5 minutes to the last 30 days.
+* **Peak Statistics Summary:** View a table of peak values (max sessions, highest throughput, max CPU/DP load) for each firewall over your selected timeframe.
+* **Flexible Exporting:** Export peak statistics to CSV, or generate PDF reports in multiple formats: Graphs Only, Table Only, or a Combined report.
 * **CPU & Dataplane Monitoring:** Tracks the load average for both the management plane (peak core) and data plane (average of all cores).
 * **Panorama Integration:** Import all connected firewalls directly from your Panorama instance with a single click.
 * **Multi-Firewall Support:** Monitor dozens of firewalls.
 Firewalls can be added individually or bulk-imported from a text file.